Walid-Ahmed/imageclassifierSuite/README.md

 # credits
-The animatedd gif was made using  Animated GIF Maker available at https://ezgif.com/maker
+The animated gif was made using  Animated GIF Maker available at https://ezgif.com/maker